 Commencal

-Commencal wants none of that carbon business and sticks with high-quality, beautifully welded alloy frames throughout the entire lineup.
+Unique for their commitment to aluminum and vibrant community presence, they stand out in the downhill world.
 And as a side note: The Supreme is one of the most silent bikes you’ll ever hear.

 Cube